Ray the Vicktory dog inspires even after his death

 Best year ever for Ray the Vicktory dog

 The last year of Ray’s life was by far the best, because he landed the best home he could possibly hope for, with Best Friends staff person Jacque Johnson and her husband Kevin.
 The couple has helped several Vicktory dogs over the years, taking them on one at a time for intensive training and socialization that ultimately made it possible for the dogs to pass their court-ordered Canine Good Citizen tests before they could be adopted.
 But when Jacque and Kevin took on Ray for the same project, this time, it was for keeps.

 They were legally able allowed to adopt him on Valentine’s Day 2014.
 And every minute of the one year and three months with Ray as part of the family was something special.
 But Ray’s family was much bigger than Jacque and Kevin.

-Ray on a mission
+Dog on a mission to inspire

 Jacque writes in Ray’s blog, “I never, ever felt as if Ray were just our dog….
 It was as if he felt he had a mission to meet and touch as many people as he could.”
 So it’s not just Jacque and Kevin, and other Best Friends staff who are missing Ray, it’s hundreds more people who met him — maybe even just for a few minutes at lunch, or who felt like they knew him through reading about him online.

 Jacque and Kevin kept a blog and Facebook page for Ray, and that’s where his fans have turned after hearing of his passing.
 Jacque says, “There aren't enough words in the world to describe how amazing he was.”
 But that hasn’t stopped many, many who knew and loved Ray from sharing — quite beautifully — their memories of Ray, and even more than that, what he meant.